Neuroscience has proven that people with particularly creative minds have brains that are wired differently to those of less creative types.

 3. They challenge the status quo

-Those with creative minds are often not happy to accept things the way they are.
+Those with creative and visionary minds are often not happy to accept things the way they are.
 They want to change the world and make a difference.
 They ask questions such as ‘what if?” and ‘why not?’
 This helps them redefine what is possible.

 Consider the First World War poet Wilfred Owen.
 He chose to challenge the belief that it was glorious to die for one’s country and opted to portray the horrors of war instead.